Resume

 • CompSci 150 – Survey of Computer Science

-created: designed the syllabus, focus, coursework, and lectures the first semester this course was offered
+created designed pilot course the first semester this course was offered